melissaspiegel/documentation/docs/using-mwm-partials.md

 #### Example: By the Parent Partial

-Scenario: The first heading on a page needs to be an `h1` in order to comply with Indeed Accessibility Guidelines.
+Scenario: The first heading on a page needs to be an `h1` in order to comply with Sample Accessibility Guidelines.

 The `MwmModuleHeading` partial needs to control its two child partials (`MwmEyebrow` and `MwmHeading`) and set the correct heading tag depending on whether this heading is a part of the first MWM Module used on a page.